Introduction To Systems Thinking (For Practical People)

 - Improve the systems in your life to get more done using less of your resources (time, money, energy)

-- Understand the systems around you to gain more system knowledge and shape your future.
+- Understand systems on a deeper level to gain more insights and shape your future.

-Practical systems thinking is heavily based on the Pareto principle.
-The Pareto principle defines that 20% of your effort leads to 80% of your results.
+Practical systems thinking is heavily based on the Pareto principle, which defines that 20% of your effort leads to 80% of your results.

 The same is true for systems thinking.
 20% (actually much less) of the systems thinking knowledge enables you to be a better systems thinker than 80% of the population.

 However, this principle only works if you know to navigate through the endless systems thinking resources on the internet.
-You have to know which resources are important and in which order you need to consume them.
-Otherwise, all these ideas, concepts and examples about systems thinking won’t full sense to you.
+You have to know which resources are important and in which order they have to be consumed.
+Otherwise, all these ideas, concepts and examples about systems thinking won’t make sense to you.
 You will always wonder how these things fit together into a bigger picture.

 About This Web Guide